MaddenT/WriteToText/README.md

 https://www.digitalvidya.com/blog/inroduction-to-hidden-markov-models-using-python/

-Using Primitives for an Auto-completion Approach: https://www.hindawi.com/journals/mpe/2015/536192/
+Using Primitives for an Auto-completion Approach *Leave this one out, it's a bit too complicated*: https://www.hindawi.com/journals/mpe/2015/536192/